 cost: Just $15 for the whole night!
 Student Rate (under 23 with ID): $10 (unless otherwise noted below)

-location: Swedish Cultural Center, 1920 Dexter Ave N (just north of downtown), unless otherwise noted.
+location: Check location for each dance below.
+Unless otherwise noted, the location is Swedish Cultural Center, 1920 Dexter Ave N (just north of downtown).

 - Smoke and alcohol free

 - Attendance limited

 - Please ensure your shoes do not mark the wood floor.

 The music that Casey puts out is the best in Seattle.
 A variety of tempos, a cha cha or more and even a waltz.
 Casey has been on Broadway and tonight he is at the Swedish.
 Predance workshop with Jodi Fleischman and Winfield Hobbs.

 Featuring Great Dance music of the twenties – forties.
 This band was the hit of killer diller weekend and our a Seattle swing favorite.
 Predance workshop with Nancy Fry and Guy Caridi